February 21, 2022

 Step 2: Determine Your Desired Outcome

-We spend a good amount of time talking with our clients and leaders we work with about “desired outcomes” – the first step in planning any kind of communication.
-When we ask, “What’s the outcome you seek?” we often have people say, “We want to produce an email message, or we’re thinking about a newsletter or video.”
-We always caution teams when they answer this way because those are just the tactics.
-What they really need to start with is the answer to this simple question: What do you want to achieve for the business?
-Once you know that, you can then decide what communication tactic is best suited to achieve that business goal.
+We spend a good amount of time talking with the leaders we work with about “desired outcomes” – the first step in planning any kind of communication.
+When we ask, “What’s the outcome you seek?” we often hear people say, “We want to produce an email message, or we’re thinking about a newsletter or video.”
+This isn’t what we mean by outcomes because those are just tactics.
+They alone cannot solve the business challenge outlined in Step 1.

-- Organizational Outcomes (the business need) – When you define the business need, don’t start with what you need to do, but why you need to do it.
+- Business and Organizational Outcomes (the business need) – When you define the business need, don’t start with what you need to do, but why you need to do it.
 Indicate – as best you can – a direct connection between the organization’s objectives or bottom line.
 Be sure to list specific and measurable desired organizational outcomes in this section.
 Think: What will be different in the business when we’ve achieved our plans?

-Ensure You Use SMART Objectives
+Use SMART Objectives

-- Specific – what are we going to do for whom?
+- Specific – What are we going to do for whom?

-- Measurable – is it quantifiable and can we measure it?
+- Measurable – Is it quantifiable and can we measure it?

-- Attainable / Achievable – can we get it done within the time frame and with the resources we have?
+- Attainable / Achievable – Can we get it done within the time frame and with the resources we have?

-- Relevant – will this objective have an effect on the desired goal or strategy?
+- Relevant – Will this objective have an effect on the desired goal or strategy?

-- Time bound – when will this be accomplished?
+- Time-bound – When will this be accomplished?

 Follow this SMART Template to Guide You

 To develop SMART objectives, use the SMART Objectives Template and two-page guide by clicking the image below.
-It covers what SMART objectives are, provides an example and concludes with the template you see here:
+It covers what SMART objectives are, provides an example, and concludes with the template you see here:

 You don’t need to limit yourself to one desired outcome but you should try to cap it at three.